 Scotiabank is proud to be an active and informed participant in discussions on public policy issues that affect the financial sector and our operating environment.
 As one of its leading corporate citizens, Scotiabank also works to support the political process and democratic institutions in Canada.

-Scotiabank participates in public policy discussions through the Canadian Bankers Association, and engages directly with all levels of government on both domestic and international issues of relevance to the Bank and the banking industry more broadly.
+Scotiabank participates in public policy discussions through the Canadian Bankers Association, and engages directly with all levels of government on both domestic and international issues of relevance to the Bank, the banking industry and the Canadian economy more broadly.
 Scotiabank also provides support or sponsorship for events, programs and forums that encourage public policy discussions and awareness of issues.

 Along with these activities, Scotiabank provides funding to numerous conferences and non-governmental organizations focused on public policy, such as the C.D.
-Howe Institute, the Canadian Council for the Americas, the Canadian Council of Chief Executives and the Canadian Chamber of Commerce.
+Howe Institute, the Canadian Council for the Americas and the Canadian Chamber of Commerce.

 Scotiabank has a number of priorities that guide our public policy activities and engagement.
 For example, we work towards: